WHO WE ARE

 ABOUT THE PROGRAM

 What is a Vet Life Community?

 How Are Meetings Conducted?
-Each Vet Life Community will have three support groups; one for males, one for females, and another for family members or others who play a significant role in the life of the veteran.
+Vet Life Communities have three separate support groups: one for males, one for females, and another for family members or others who play a significant role in the life of the veteran.
 We feel it is essential to make these groups distinct because the issues for each are different.
-It is important to mention our strict adherence to anonymity and confidentiality – no employment position or military rank is requested, no last names, no requirement to talk until you are ready, and discussions and topics do not leave the room.
+It is important to mention our strict adherence to anonymity and confidentiality; discussions and topics do not leave the room.
 Additionally, there are options to meet in-person, virtually, ar a hybrid of both types of meetings. (please see "Start a Vet Life Community")

 All meetings are veteran-run and maintained.
 Our organization’s mission is to provide programs for veterans and their families that develop mental, social, emotional, and spiritual well-being.
 These groups will use the Vet Life Step By Step Handbook and other materials, and each participant will be offered the opportunity to take an online Quality of Life Assessment™ and work with a life coach, both at no cost.
 This assessment will not only give an initial baseline for the current level of functioning but will also help to determine the appropriate course of action.
 The QOLA (Quality of Life Assessment™) and life coaching are optional and self-directed by the veteran.
 Meetings are free for all participating veterans and their loved ones.